 While some allergies may only cause minor effects like a rash or itching, others can cause a severe and life-threatening condition known as anaphylaxis.
 The prevalence of food allergies is increasing in Australia at an alarming rate, a phenomenon that researchers are desperately trying to understand.

 In the meantime, it is important for people to familiarise themselves with the risks of allergic reactions and how to manage them.

 Table of Contents

 The foods that trigger 90% of food allergic reactions in Australians include:

-While peanut, tree nut, fish, shellfish and sesame allergies are usually lifelong, children often grow out of milk and egg allergies.
+While peanut, tree nut, fish, shellfish and sesame allergies are usually lifelong, children often outgrow milk and egg allergies.

-It is important that people with anaphylaxis and those caring for them know how to avoid anaphylactic triggers, can quickly identify symptoms and know how to respond if a reaction occurs.
+It is vital that people living with the risk of anaphylaxis, as well as their carers, know how to avoid anaphylactic triggers, how to identify anaphylactic symptoms, and how to respond if an anaphylactic reaction occurs.

-If you have anaphylaxis and you come into contact with a food you are allergic to, you may experience the following symptoms:
+If you have anaphylaxis and come into contact with a food that you are allergic to, you may experience the following symptoms:

 People with anaphylaxis rely on food labels and food outlet staff to provide accurate information about food preparation and content.
 This information determines whether food is safe for them to eat, however in many cases it is not 100% guaranteed.
 When it comes to food allergies, the risk can never be completely eliminated.
 It is therefore important to have your adrenaline auto-injector with you at all times and know what to do in the case of an emergency.

-For more information about anaphylaxis read Guideline 9.2.7 by Australian Resuscitation Council.
+For more information about managing anaphylaxis read Guideline 9.2.7 by the Australian Resuscitation Council.